nus-cs2103-AY2021S2/tp/docs/DeveloperGuide.md

 **MSS**
 1. User requests to add a meeting with a client.
-2. AddressBook adds the meeting.
+2. iScam adds the meeting.

     Use case ends.

 **Extensions**
 * 1a.
 The client does not exist.
-    * 1a1.
-AddressBook shows a message to indicate that the client specified does not exist.
+    * 1a1. iScam shows a message to indicate that the client specified does not exist.

         Use case ends.

-* 1b.
-AddressBook detects an error in the parameters.
+* 1b. iScam detects an error in the parameters.
-    * 1b1.
-AddressBook requests for correction.
+    * 1b1. iScam requests for correction.
     * 1b2.
 User corrected the parameters.
     * Steps 1b1-1b2 are repeated until the parameters entered are correct.